 This project explores how housing conditions affect young people who are neither in education, employment, nor training (NEETs) in Oslo.

-The primary objective of HOUSYOUNG is to coproduce knowledge on how to create sustainable and effective collaborative models for increased inclusion of youth with complex needs through measures including “own home” in the local community.
+How can we create sustainable and effective collaborative models for increased inclusion of youth with complex needs through measures including “own home” in the local community.

 Inequality in youth is a qualitative, longitudinal research database on youths in Norway, intended to be a parallel to the quantitative Ungdata surveys.